Navarrete, Nunez, Dickens and Cacace reshape the division while the WBC champion waits

 Foster committed to 130 after beating Stephen Fulton in December, choosing not to stay at lightweight despite briefly holding an interim strap there.
 His plan is clear: unify and close out the division.
 The issue is timing.
 Navarrete and Nunez are about to control two belts between them.
 Dickens already has his next assignment.
 Foster is the one waiting on the phone to ring.

 He also made sure to remind everyone that Nunez declined a previous offer to fight him when he first won the WBC title.
-That wasn’t a random comment.
-If Nunez wins Saturday, Foster wants that history hanging in the air.
-If Navarrete wins, Foster is banking on shared promotional ties making the path smoother, even if there’s no obvious platform urgency pushing the fight.
+If Nunez wins, Foster will point to the earlier declined offer.
+If Navarrete wins, shared promotional backing could ease negotiations, but unification only happens if the winner sees value in it.

 Saturday will produce a unified champion and shift the balance at 130.
 Foster’s belt gives him a seat at the table.
 It doesn’t guarantee he’ll be served first.
 He’s got to hope that the winner of the Navarrete vs. Nunez fight will want to fight him.
 He doesn’t have the popularity to guarantee that they will, unfortunately.